croessner/nauthilus-website/docs/configuration/idp/oidc.md

 - Access tokens can be JWT or opaque (configurable default and per client override).
 - Default lifetimes can be overridden per client.

+## Refresh tokens

+- Refresh tokens are issued when `offline_access` is granted.
+- By default, refresh token rotation is enabled.
+A successful refresh invalidates the previous refresh token and returns a new one.
+- `revoke_refresh_token: false` disables rotation for the configured scope and keeps the existing refresh token reusable across refresh requests.
+- When rotation is disabled, refresh responses do not include a new `refresh_token`.

 ## Configuration

 Top-level section: `idp.oidc`